Gulliver's Travels (1939 film): Home media

 Gulliver's Travels is currently in the public domain, as its copyright failed to be renewed in 1967.
 The film has since been released by various distributors on multiple home video formats.
 E1 Entertainment released the film on Blu-ray Disc on March 10, 2009, but received criticism for presenting the film in a stretched and cropped 1.75:1 format, as well as applying heavy noise reduction.

 In March 2014, Thunderbean Animation released a superior restored version of the film along with several Fleischer shorts in a Blu-ray/DVD combo pack titled Fleischer Classics Featuring Gulliver's Travels.

 Reception

 Upon release, the film received positive reviews from critics.
-Rotten Tomatoes review aggregator holds approval rating 69%, based on 13 reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 69%, based on 13 reviews.

 Awards

 The film was nominated for two Academy Awards: